Miss-Alpha/Machine-Learning-Peer-graded-Assignment/Course-8---Peer-Assignment.md

 The data consists of 160 variables, with "classe" as the exercise type and 19622 observations from six participants.
 71 variables consisted of 98% of missing data, the index and time related feature were removed.
 Furthermore, 59 features which had near zero variablity, were put aside.
 With the 55 remained variables, the variables with the suffixes _x, _y, _z were excluded and the ones with total measurements remained the final model.
+Ultimately, 17 variables were considered for further analysis.

 ```r